sylvainwhite/sylvain-white-dev/pages/management.md

 > Several formal studies have demonstrated conclusively that short cycle times and regular releases of the software into the hands of real users is one of the two “best practices” that measurably reduce development time and increase quality.
 (The other is regular design reviews.)

-From 'Spreading the Agile Practice' by David Rubinstein, Software Development Times, Octobre 15, 2007 [web](https://archive.org/details/sdtimes184/page/n39/mode/2up){:target="_blank"}.
+From 'Spreading the Agile Practice' by David Rubinstein, Software Development Times, October 15, 2007 [web](https://archive.org/details/sdtimes184/page/n39/mode/2up){:target="_blank"}.
 Two quotes:

 > People don't pay for the quality.
 You say quality, people think QA and QA has no money.
 Switch out quality with 'delivery speed' and people start buying it